Medically reviewed by Drugs.com. Last updated on Dec 27, 2020.

 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving fulvestrant, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-A nurse or other trained health professional will give you fulvestrant. fulvestrant is given as a shot into the buttocks slowly on days 1, 15, 29 and once monthly thereafter.
+A nurse or other trained health professional will give you fulvestrant in a medical facility.
+It is given as a shot into the buttocks slowly on days 1, 15, 29, and once every month thereafter.

-fulvestrant comes with patient instructions.
+Fulvestrant comes with a patient information leaflet.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 Fulvestrant needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.